Pre-school Children

 - Provide advice to support individualised programmes to develop speech / language and communication skills which setting staff / schools will follow

-The SLT may provide direct support / intervention / local training sessions for children if more help is needed.
+The SALT may provide direct support / intervention / local training sessions for children if more help is needed.
 This could be:

 - In a group